teal-language/tl/docs/tutorial.md

 > print (addsub.add(10, 20))
 ```

-When loading and running the tl module from Lua, there is no type checking!
+When loading and running the Teal module from Lua, there is no type checking!
 Type checking will only happen when you run `tl check` or load a program with
 `tl run`.